diekhans/gencode-backmap/README.md

   overlap the target gene, it is also rejected.
   - If a gene did not map or was rejected and a version of the gene with the same biotype exists in the target annotations, use the existing gene.
+- Optionally, automatic genes and pseudogenes.
+This avoids complex mappings of small RNAs imported from other database (e.g. mirRNAs).

 Pairing of source and target genes is somewhat complex due to instability of some gene identifiers between assemblies.
 If a matching base gene id (less version) is not found, an attempt is made to match the genes using the symbolic name.

-Normally, Ensembl-only non-coding loci are not mapped, just passed through from the target annotation set and not mapped.
-This avoids complex mappings of small RNAs important from other database (e.g. mirRNAs).

 ### Categorization of mappings